How Do I Adjust My W4 IRS Paycheck Tax Withholding?

 - Why do I need to use a W-4 form to adjust my tax withholding?

 - How do I adjust my paycheck tax withholding? (this page)

 - Free W-4 Taxometer Tool

 Tired of waiting for your tax refund to arrive?
-Read on for information on how to adjust your paycheck withholding with a Form W-4.
+Read on to learn how to adjust your paycheck withholding with Form W-4.

-You can adjust your paycheck withholding in 2 easy steps:
+You can adjust your paycheck withholding in two easy steps:

 Use our free W-4 Taxometer tool below to find out what your paycheck withholding allowances should be:

 Start FREE W4 Taxometer Tool!

 Use the results to fill out a new Form W-4 with the right number of allowances, then give it to your employer.